gcallah/BookReviews/nisbet.md

 empire.
 He continues to discuss Augustine, medieval Christiandom, the effects of Luther, Calvin, and the French philosophes on that social order, and revival of thinking about religious community in the 19th century.

-Comte

-"In every relevant aspect, the rise of sociology is a part of the nineteenth-century rediscovery of the religious community."
+Interestingly, it was largely the secular sociologists of the 19th and early 20th century, such as Comte, Durkheim, and Weber, who revived recognition of the importance of the religious community.
+As Nisbet writes, "In every relevant aspect, the rise of sociology is a part of the nineteenth-century rediscovery of the religious community."
 215

-Durkheim

-The religious person is stronger

 ## The Revolutionary Community